For-a-few-DPPs-more/Recursive-Gaussian-Blue-Noise/README.md

 **Generate large stealthy point patterns** on the unit torus $[0, 1)^D$. 📐

-Stealthy point patterns exhibit vanishing density fluctuations at low frequencies, making them particularly suited for **Monte Carlo** integration 🎯, **image stippling**, and any application requiring well-distributed, low-discrepancy points.
+Stealthy point patterns exhibit vanishing density fluctuations at low frequencies, making them particularly suited for **Monte Carlo** integration, **image stippling**, and any application requiring well-distributed, low-discrepancy points.

-The main blue-noise samplers (**RGBN** and **NUFFT**) offer **linear** complexity in both the number of points and the dimension. ⚡
+The main blue-noise samplers (**RGBN** and **NUFFT**) offer **linear** complexity in the number of points.
-They can generate e.g. 1 million 2D points in under 15 minutes on a standard CPU, and up to 30× faster on GPU.
+They can generate e.g. 1 million 2D (resp 3D) points in under 10 minutes (resp 30 minutes) on a standard CPU, and up to 30× faster on GPU (30s resp 1 minute).

-> **Note**: Most implemented methods support adaptive sampling from a target distribution.
+> **Note on adaptative sampling**: The sampling methods implemented here support adaptive sampling from a target distribution.
+This feature is still experimental beyond 2d distributions

+> **Note on structure factor**: The estimation of sf assumes that the points domain is the unit hypercube and uses the standard `scattering intensity`.
+For ultra-stealthy point patterns with S(k) ≲ 1e-10, enable 64-bit precision in JAX before computing the structure factor: jax.config.update("jax_enable_x64", True)

+---

+# Positioning and scope

+One can find extensive Blue-noise and hyperuniform sampling methods in the literature, all involving different trade-offs between spectral quality, computational cost, dimensionality, hardware requirements, implementation complexity, and support for adaptive sampling.
+To briefly cite some of them: **Perturbed lattices** are simple and fast; **Poisson-disk** is a mature and popular tool; **Void-and-Cluster masks** offer instant execution but are restricted to regular grids; **Relaxation methods** (such as Lloyd or CCVT) are classic but slow to converge and prone to structural artifacts; **Optimal Transport** (BNOT) provides natural adaptive sampling but is computationally heavy; **Gaussian blue noise** (GBN) achieves ultra-high spatial quality but has quadratic complexity; and **Fast reciprocal space Correlator** (FReSCo) combines ultra-high quality with near-linear complexity, though it requires installing heavy external dependencies or familiarity with docker containers.

+blue-sampler is not intended as a universal replacement for these methods.
+It is a lightweight Python framework for experiments on blue noise and hyperuniformity, targeting simple installation (native Python code) and device flexibility (CPU/GPU), high spectral quality (achieving the commonly accepted "stealthy" criterions $S(k) \lesssim 10^{-3} - 10^{-4}$), adaptive sampling, and support for 3D and higher dimensions.

 ---